ABOUT STRESA

 Isola Bella

 A short boat ride from Stresa takes you to Isola Bella, one of the Borromean Islands.
-The highlight is its magnificent baroque garden — a terraced masterpiece rising above the lake, filled with exotic plants, peacocks, and sweeping views.
+The highlight is its palace and magnificent baroque garden, a terraced masterpiece rising above the lake, filled with exotic plants, peacocks, and sweeping views.
 Ferries run regularly from the Stresa waterfront.

 Best reached by car